 Second bachelor's degree: To earn a second bachelor's degree, you must complete at least 30 credits through UMUC after completing the first degree.
 The combined credit in both degrees must add up to at least 150 credits.
 You must complete all requirements for the major.
 All prerequisites apply.
 If any of these requirements were satisfied in the previous degree, the remainder necessary to complete the minimum 30 credits of new classes should be satisfied with classes related to your major.
 You may not earn a second bachelor's degree in general studies and may not obtain a second associate's degree within the second bachelor's degree.
 Contact an admissions advisor before pursuing a second bachelor's degree.

 Electives: Electives can be taken in any academic discipline.
 No more than 21 credits can consist of vocational or technical credit.
 Pass/fail credit, up to a maximum of 18 credits, can be applied toward electives only.

-This program is designed to help teach skills that are applicable to careers in fields as varied as education, publishing, journalism, advertising, sales, law, management, human resources, and insurance as well as at museums and other nonprofit organizations.
+This program is designed to help you develop skills that are applicable to careers in fields as varied as education, publishing, journalism, advertising, sales, law, management, human resources, and insurance and at institutions such as museums and other nonprofit organizations.

 About the Faculty

 Our world-class faculty members combine academic credentials with a wealth of experience in the field.